 My family and I have been attending St.Marys for years, starting with my dad and Aunty in the 1950s.
 The last family member to attend was my nephew Dylan who left in 2012.

 A lot has changed here at St.Marys over the years but one thing remains the same and that’s the close community relationships we all share – and that is why I am proud to say that I work here.

-I have been working at St. Mary’s for fourteen years as lunch time supervisor.
+I have been working at St. Mary’s for fifteen years as lunch time supervisor.
 Both my children came here and I am very much a part of the school community and everyone who comes here.
 I really enjoy being with the children and I especially enjoy going outside after lunch whilst I am looking after their welfare.
 The children at St. Mary’s are really polite and have excellent manners.

 I have been working at St. Mary’s since September 2020 and I have loved every minute.
 This is my first job in a school and I can honestly say that I have found my passion.
 The staff and children are so friendly and welcoming, and there is a real sense of community both within school and in the local area.